 United States intelligence sources have reported that the Soviet Union's second aircraft carrier Minsk will join the Soviet Pacific fleet early next year.

-United States intelligence sources have reported that the Soviet Union's second aircraft carrier Minsk will join the Soviet Pacific fleet early next year.
+Background: United States intelligence sources have reported that the Soviet Union's second aircraft carrier Minsk will join the Soviet Pacific fleet early next year.
 According to the London Times newspaper, its sister carrier the Kieve will remain with the Soviet Atlantic fleet.
 The forty-thousand ton Minsk is expected to leave for the Pacific after two months of exercises in the Black Sea.
 Meanwhile, the Soviet Union has exhibited elements of its Baltic Fleet during Navy Day celebrations in Leningrad.